Have questions? We're here.

 Day 8: Bougainville Island

-The volcanic New Georgia Islands are found in the Western Province of the Solomon Islands and are characterized by extensive reefs and lagoons, rugged terrain and an abundance of rivers.
-Nature enthusiasts will relish landing on Kolombangara Island, where we plan to visit the Imbu Rano Lodge and Conservation Area which protects the islands central peak and search for the rare Roviana Rail along with other endemic bird species.
-Snorkel the wreck of a US NAVY FAF Grumman Wildcat (carrier version) WWII plane off a tiny island where the surrounding reefs are home to some of the highest fish counts in the world.
-Stock up on the local currency to purchase the wood or stone carvings that the people of the Western Province are so famous for.
+The volcanic New Georgia Islands are located in the Western Province of the Solomon Islands, characterized by extensive reefs and lagoons, rugged terrain, and an abundance of rivers.
+Nature enthusiasts will relish landing on Kolombangara Island, where a visit to the Imbu Rano Eco Lodge and Conservation Area is planned to protect the island's central peak and search for the rare Roviana Rail along with other endemic bird species.
+Snorkel the wreck of a US NAVY Grumman F4F-3 Wildcat (carrier version) WWII plane off a nearby tiny island, where the surrounding reefs are home to some of the highest fish counts in the world.
+Stock up on the local currency to purchase the wood or stone carvings for which the people of the Western Province are so famous.

-Uninhabited for 150 years, this rugged island cloaked in rainforest and fringed with coral reefs is home to one of the Solomon Islands’ leading community driven conservation projects Tetepare Descendants’ Association.
-Receiving international recognition for its conservation and archaeological significance.
-Three species of turtle, including the endangered leatherback, nest on its beaches while other species inhabiting the island and surrounding waters include dugong, the world’s largest skink, endemic Tetepare White-eye and many more.
+Uninhabited for 150 years, this rugged island cloaked in rainforest and fringed with coral reefs is home to one of the Solomon Islands’ leading community-driven conservation projects, the Tetepare Descendants’ Association.
+Receiving international recognition for its conservation and archaeological significance, three species of turtle, including the endangered leatherback, nest on its beaches.
+Other species inhabiting the island and surrounding waters include dugong, the world’s largest skink, endemic Tetepare White-eye, and many more.
+A highlight of this voyage, this afternoon features exploration and snorkeling in Marovo Lagoon—the largest saltwater lagoon in the world.
+Breathtaking both above and below the water, Marovo boasts a unique double-barrier reef surrounding the extinct volcanoes of the main central islands and light-filled cave systems teeming with marine life.
+Globally outstanding marine biodiversity, coral reefs, estuarine and island complexes, mangrove forests, and seagrass beds await exploration.

 Day 11: Malaita